The Rough Topology for Numerical Data: A topological method for big numerical data

 It can also be applied to data with that a decision attribute takes more than two values.
 One can get better classification results by using the core rather than using all attributes by applying machine learning algorithms to most numerical data.
+Also, with $\nu_r(X)$, in the classification, the most important attributes and their importance ranking in deciding which class an object is in can be given.

+Let $U$ be the set of objects, and $X_1, X_2,\cdots, X_n$ be the set of objects having result $1, 2,\cdots, n$, respectively.
+Let $R$ be an equivalence (indiscernibility) relation, in which two objects are equivalent if their values of all attributes are the same.
+Then, we have $Core(X_i)=Core(U-X_i)$ for all $i=1, 2,\cdots, n$.
+However, $Core(U-X_i)$ does not need to equal to $Core(U-X_j)$ for all $1\leq i,j\leq n$.
+Having said that, the most important attributes and their relative weights in determining the class an object belongs to can be determined using $\nu_r(X_i)$ in the classification process for all $i=1, 2,\cdots, n$.